Hierarchically Composing Level Generators for the Creation of Complex Structures: Related Work

 \subsubsection{Adversarial and Open-Ended Approaches}

-Recently, PCG has also been used to generate environments on which machine learning agents can be trained.
-Training on a large collection of diverse and complex levels often has the benefit of making agents more robust and generalisable~\citep{justesen2018illuminating,cobbe2019quantifying}.

-In some cases, level generators and game-playing agents can work in tandem, where the generator generates levels that challenge the agent.
-As the agent improves, the level generator must also improve to generate more complex and harder levels.
-Examples of this include work by \citet{gisslen2021Adversarial}, where two RL agents (one generator and one player) compete against each other; and \citet{bontrager2020Learning}, where a game-playing agent provides the learning signal to the level generator, enabling them to generate levels without explicit domain knowledge.
+Recently, PCG has also been used to generate a large number of diverse levels on which machine learning agents can be trained, leading to these agents becoming more robust~\citep{justesen2018illuminating,cobbe2019quantifying}.
+Level generators and game-playing agents can often work in tandem, where the generator generates levels that challenge the agent.
+As the agent improves, the level generator must also improve to generate more complex and harder levels~\citep{bontrager2020Learning,gisslen2021Adversarial}.

-Some {Open-Ended Learning} methods aim to generate increasingly complex environments, alongside increasingly capable agents in an ever-evolving adversarial game.
-For instance, POET~\citep{wang2019POET} evolves a population of terrain layouts and agents that traverse these layouts. \citet{holder2022Evolving} instead train a single, robust agent by leveraging the automated generation of increasingly complex mazes, resulting in a natural curriculum.

-Most of these methods, however, focus on simple games (such as mazes~\citep{holder2022Evolving}, 2D terrains~\citep{wang2019POET} and \textit{The Legend of Zelda}~\citep{bontrager2020Learning}), making it non-obvious how to generalise them to more complex games.
-Furthermore, the focus here is often on obtaining robust and high-performing artificial agents~\citep{holder2022Evolving} instead of generating video game levels to be played and enjoyed by humans.
-These two goals may have different priorities in general, and focusing on the former could result in levels that are too difficult for humans.
-These levels may also have different characteristics compared to human-designed ones~\citep{dharna2020Cogeneration}, making it more difficult to use these levels as an alternative to manually created content.
-Finally, while considering the generation process as one large problem makes sense as an initial solution, this may limit the ability of the generator to generate levels with enough complexity to challenge the agent.
+Most of these methods, however, focus on simple games (such as mazes~\citep{holder2022Evolving} or 2D terrains~\citep{wang2019POET}), making it unclear how to generalise them to more complex games.
+Furthermore, the focus is often on obtaining robust and high-performing artificial agents~\citep{holder2022Evolving} instead of generating video game levels to be played and enjoyed by humans.
+Prioritising the former could lead to overly difficult levels.
+These levels may also have different characteristics compared to human-designed ones~\citep{dharna2020Cogeneration}, complicating their use as a substitute for manual content creation.
+Lastly, treating the generation process as one large problem may limit the ability of the generator to create levels with enough complexity to challenge the machine learning agent.
 Instead, having multiple generators that solve simpler problems at different levels of abstraction could enable the generation of more complex and larger-scale structures~\citep{snodgrass2015Hierarchical}.